How to Practice Safe Drinking During the Holidays

 Take a quick walk or leave early if needed.

 Call or text a friend for support.

 Be accountable for your part instead of focusing on them.

 It helps to focus on safe topics like what's going well, or lighter subjects that are more positive.
-Avoid getting involved in a heated debate about politics or other intense topics.
+Avoid getting involved in a heated debate about politics or other highly charged topics.

-If someone else’s addiction is bothering you, check out my online course for Surviving the Holidays When Your Loved One Is Addicted.
+If someone else’s addiction is bothering you, check out my online mini-course for Surviving the Holidays When Your Loved One Is Addicted.

 Safe Drinking Limits